-As a firm that’s earned national recognition in health and medical law, and a proven record in matters of business law and business litigation, our team at Hendershot, Cannon & Hisey, P.C. knows Texas’ corporate practice of medicine prohibition can have far-reaching implications.
+As a firm that’s earned national recognition in health and medical law, and a proven record in matters of business law and business litigation, our team at Hendershot, Cowart & Hisey, P.C. knows Texas’ corporate practice of medicine prohibition can have far-reaching implications.

 In addition to selling and purchasing a medical practice, common examples of situations where the doctrine may be of consideration include:

 - Starting a medical practice